Stocks edge lower on Wall Street, pulled down by Big Tech

-NEW YORK (AP) — Stocks edged lower in morning trading on Wall Street Friday, pulling major indexes back from record highs as investors review the latest round of corporate earnings.
+Stocks edged lower in midday trading on Wall Street Friday, pulling major indexes back from record highs as investors review the latest round of corporate earnings.

 The latest batch of corporate earnings raised concerns that a persistent supply chain shortage could crimp economic growth through the rest of the year.
 A wide range of companies have warned that they are facing higher costs and will have trouble meeting a surge in demand for products.